Hook Runtime Bootstrap Model

 Policy evaluation, policy freshness, generated prompt packs, runtime command

-selection, and hook behavior belong to the coding-ethos checkout.
-The shim is
+selection, managed capture, diagnostics parsing, and hook behavior belong to

-only a bootstrap and dispatch layer.
+the coding-ethos checkout.
+The shim is only a bootstrap and dispatch layer.

 Rationale